-Students registered for the advanced certificate track exit the program with an Advanced Certificate in Midwifery upon successful completion of the Midwifery Program core curriculum (40 graduate level credits).
-Students may enroll in the Advanced Certificate track if they have a Master's in a related field (approved by the Midwifery faculty) or if they are also pursuing the MS Nurse-Midwifery option (see IV, below).
+Students registered for the advanced certificate track graduate with an Advanced Certificate in Midwifery upon successful completion of the Midwifery Program core curriculum (40-42 graduate level credits).
+Students may enroll in the Advanced Certificate track if they have a Master's in a related field (approved by the Midwifery faculty) or if they are also pursuing the MS degree in Nurse-Midwifery option (see IV, below).

-Master of Science (MS) Midwifery:
+Master of Science (MS) degree in Midwifery:

-Students registered for the Master's track are eligible for a Master of Science (MS) Midwifery upon successful completion of the Midwifery program core curriculum (40 graduate level credits) plus an additional 12 credits that comprise the Master's component.
+Students registered for the master's track are eligible for a Master of Science (MS) degree in Midwifery upon successful completion of the Midwifery program core curriculum (40-42 graduate level credits) plus an additional 12 credits that comprise the master's component.

-Certified Midwives (CMs), Certified Nurse-Midwives (CNMs), Graduate Midwives (GMs), or Graduate Nurse-Midwives (GNMs) who register for this program of study are awarded up to 40 graduate level credits of advanced standing.
+Certified Midwives (CMs), Certified Nurse-Midwives (CNMs), Graduate Midwives (GMs), or Graduate Nurse-Midwives (GNMs) who register for the Master's Completion program are awarded up to 40-42 graduate level credits of advanced standing.

 IV.
-MS Nurse-Midwifery Option
+Advanced Certificate, Midwifery/MS Degree Nurse-Midwifery Option